MarvMontero/Wordpress-API/README.md

 # Wordpress-API
-SPA application using just JavaScript and the Wordpress API For now is in the master branch
+SPA application using just JavaScript and the Wordpress API.
+For now is in the master branch.